 If the backup channel is available when the timer expired, the NA will continue its operation on the backup channel and reestablish communication with the TE.
 Otherwise, the NA should terminate its operation on current channel and the connectivity service will be shut down.

-Renewal of spectrum access authorization
+A.1.7.3 Renewal of spectrum access authorization

 Detailed procedure for spectrum access authorization renewal